 In this digital age, we will need, if not crave, ever more tactile stimulation offline to stay sane!
 Thankfully, because I fervently believe that our physical environments can have a fundamental impact on our sense of wellbeing, there is a huge opportunity for the home here — particularly via wallpaper and fabric.

-Apparently, we need four hugs a day for survival, eight for maintenance and 12 for growth according to this Telegraph article.
+According to famed American family therapist Virgina Satir, we need four hugs a day for survival, eight for maintenance and 12 for growth (referenced in this Telegraph article).
 Does this surprise you?
 Not me, although it’s stark to see it written in such bald terms.
-The point is, we are physical sensory beings, and as such we have a primal need to be touched, and to touch — consider how very young babies intuitively seek reassurance by reaching out to be held.
+The point is, we are acutely physical sensory beings, and as such we have a primal need to be touched, and to touch — consider how very young babies intuitively seek reassurance by reaching out to be held.
 And in a 1950s scientific experiment, even baby monkeys were shown to prefer the comfort of a cuddly faux-surrogate mother over a wire-framed model that held a bottle of milk, opting for a hug over sustenance.

 Although this has ever been thus, today, when our days are increasingly spent umbilically-connected to the super-smooth screens of our phones, tablets or laptops, and the no-doubt related increase in social isolation felt IRL by both young and old, the need to connect via touch has never been more important.